Using copyright material

 - You are reproducing the material for your personal use and you observe the limits and rules under the personal use provisions.

-- You are reproducing material in an accessible format to assist a student with a print or intellectual disability.
+- You are reproducing material in an accessible format to assist a student with a disability

-- You are a University Library or Archives staff member and you are reproducing copyright material held in the library collection for library purposes.
+- You are a University Library or Archives staff member and you are reproducing copyright material held in the library collection for Preservation purposes or other library purposes.

-- Your proposed use fits the definition of a "certain special puposes" under s200AB, as advised by the Copyright Office.
+- Your proposed use fits the definition of a "certain special purposes" under s200AB, as advised by the Copyright Office.
 For more information contact the Copyright Office.

 - You have permission from the copyright owner for your planned use.